Labour market

 Fatal accidents at work

 A fatal accident at work is defined as an accident that leads to the death of a person within one year of the accident.
 The figures are expressed as incidence rates which refers to the number of accidents per 100 000 workers.
-There were no registered fatal work-related accidents in Iceland 2011-2013.

 Source: Nordic statistics database, LABO12